arrowltd/docs/coding_convention.md

 Should not response empty or JSON `{}` when success.
 Can be `{"success": true}` or the like
 * This is because sometime when server failure or http problem, empty response can also be sent

+# Float64

+Should just never use float64.
+It is not an exact value

+The way our golang project structure, some value, field, object will get cached and use a lot, if a field is in float64, the more that field is used to compute, the easier it will get incorrect value (3 = 2.9999999)

+Another problem with float64 is when unmarshal json data in golang.
+If the json field is number json type, should use decimal.Decimal, or a custom wrapper for decimal.Decimal to read/write json.
+This is because there are case when reading a number json type into float64 cause it to just off by a bit (3 = 2.999999)

+TODO: pending example needed